THE NEUROSCIENCE

 What is the P300 Response?

-The P300 is an event-related potential (ERP) - a measurable brain response that occurs approximately 300 milliseconds after a person recognizes something significant.
-This involuntary neural response is impossible to fake or suppress, making it the gold standard for scientific deception detection.
+The P300 is an event-related potential (ERP) — a measurable brain response that occurs approximately 300 milliseconds after a person recognises something significant.
+The key thing to understand is that it is a recognition signal, not an emotion: it does not care whether you are calm or nervous, guilty or innocent.
+It answers one question only — does this brain already hold this piece of information?
+Because that response is involuntary and fires before conscious thought, it is impossible to fake or suppress, which is what makes it the gold standard for scientific deception detection.

 P300 Peak ~300ms Normal Response